Walker-Gideon/Walker-Gideon/README.md

 ### 😄 Fun Fact

-Driven by **faith and family** — I enjoy reading and spending quality time with loved ones! 🙌
+Driven by **faith and family** — I enjoy coding, reading, and spending quality time with loved ones! 🙌

 ---